 Clinical placements are arranged between Peter Mac and several education providers via the Placeright web-based information system.
 If you are interested in undertaking a nursing clinical placement, please speak with your Education Provider.
 You are also welcome to contact Tracey Taylor, Short Course/Undergraduate Program Coordinator, by email at [email protected].

 Before beginning a clinical placement you will be required to produce evidence of your immunisation status, a current police check and a valid Working with Children Check.
 You must also carry photo identification at all times during your placement.

 In the constantly changing context of cancer care, healthcare professionals require relevant and evidence-based education to inform care and to develop expertise in the speciality.
 Using a face-to-face ‘speak with an expert’ model, the short course program provides you with opportunities to build knowledge and skill in managing patients with cancer.

-For course enquiries contact Tracey Taylor, Short Course Coordinator by email at [email protected] or phone (03) 8559 7598.
+For course content enquiries contact Tracey Taylor, Short Course Coordinator by email at [email protected] or phone (03) 8559 7598.

 For registration enquiries contact reception on (03) 8559 7591or email [email protected].

 The Peter Mac Graduate Nurse Program provides opportunities for graduate nurses to consolidate and expand their clinical ability, judgement and confidence while working as valued members of the organisation.